girpinto/girpinto/README.md

 👋 Hi, I’m Girolamo Pinto

-I'm a Computer Engineer and I work especially with frontend and backend app development.
+I'm a Computer Engineering student and I work especially with frontend and backend app development.
 I love learning new programming languages and I love share my knowledge with other people.
 In this way I can help someone who is struggling with his work (I hope 😆).
 If I imagine that I helped just one person in the world it makes me feel very proud of myself.

 I also love writing and often I write some articles on Medium, [take a look to my medium profile](https://medium.com/@girolamopinto1) you won't regret it.
 I also share some curiosities about technological world.